-Mayon Volcano's seismic monitoring network did not detect any volcanic earthquake during the 24-hour observation period.
-Moderate emission of white steam-laden plumes that crept downslope before drifting to the north-northwest was observed.
-Sulfur dioxide (SO2) emission was last measured at an average of 591 tonnes/day on 23 June 2020.
+Mayon Volcano's monitoring network did not detect any volcanic earthquake during the 24-hour observation period.
+Moderate emission of white steam-laden plumes that crept downslope before drifting west-southwest and west was observed.
+Faint crater glow from the summit could be observed at night.
+Sulfur dioxide (SO2) emission was last measured at an average of 229 tonnes/day on 30 June 2020.
 Ground deformation data from Precise Leveling surveys on 12-19 June 2020 indicate a slight inflation of the edifice relative to February 2020 survey.
 Electronic tilt data also indicated non-steady inflation of the middle to upper edifice that began in late 2019.
 This follows an inflationary trend that has been recorded by continuous GPS monitoring since the middle of 2019.